🇬🇧 UK skilled worker visa

 - Visa Compliance Officer

-For the most up-to-date and detailed list of eligible occupations, visit the UK government website.
+For a complete and updated list of Skilled Worker Visa eligible occupations and codes, visit the official UK government website.

 1. IT Business Analysts, Architects, and Systems Designers (Code 2135):